andrewkroh/dns-made-easy-updater/README.md

 How do I use it?
 ----------------
-1. Download the latest version from http://blog.crowbird.com/artifacts/dns-made-easy-updater.
+1. Build a zip or tar (see Building and Packaging below).
-2. Extract the file to your machine.
+2. Extract the file on the target machine.
 3. Modify config.properties to match the information for the DDNS record you want to update.
 4. Execute `./autoupdater --config-file path/to/config.properties --current-ip-file where/to/save/current-ip.properties`
 5. You should see "success" if all went well, otherwise you need to troubleshoot.